 Cats can still go outside, as long as it remains on your property.
 Cat enclosures and cat-proof fencing are some ways to stop a cat from wandering outside your property.

-Resources to prepare for cat curfew
+Resources to prepare for cat containment

 The RSPCA and Zoos Victoria have developed a range of tools to help cat owners give their cats happy and enriched lives at home.